-

 JK Rowling

-Author of the Harry Potter series, inspiring young readers and improving literacy levels in the process
+Author of the Harry Potter series, inspiring young readers and improving

 -